lumley/UnityAiTesting/README.md

  - Two puzzle games: Tetris and Woodoku.
  - Optimised drawing using Sprite Atlasses.
  - Optimised asset management via Addressables and Asset Bundles.
 Can be modified to use remote bundles to reduce the final build size and allow for remote asset updates without supplying a new app version.
+ - Automated creation of blocks with sprites (more on that below).
+ - Easy pooling without keeping references to unpooled objects to ease development or exceptions when we want to modify existing objects destructively.
+ - Adds custom fonts optimized for languages.
+ - Simple animations via DOTween.
+ - Asynchronous loading of scenes and related assets.
+ - Asynchronous API to allow loading player data remotely or from any other source.
+ - Very simple mechanisms to support player data versioning (I'd usually go for Protocol Buffers which is far more efficient and supports versioning better).
+ - Default presets to ensure several asset types are always imported with the desired settings (look for `preset` files).

 ## AI Used